What We Do

 - We’ve protected more than 119 million acres of land and thousands of miles of rivers worldwide — and we operate more than 100 marine conservation projects globally.

-- We are impacting conservation in more than 70 countries — protecting habitats from grasslands to coral reefs, from Australia to Alaska to Zambia.
+- We are impacting conservation in 72 countries — protecting habitats from grasslands to coral reefs, from Australia to Alaska to Zambia.
 See where we work.

-- We address threats to conservation involving climate change, fresh water, oceans, and conservation lands.
-Learn how we're responding.
+- We address threats to conservation involving climate change, access to clean water, ocean health, and everything in between.
+Learn how we’re responding.

 Why We’re Successful